Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 There is nothing worse than having a large lead and then losing the game due to a couple of lucky hands by your opponents.
 It's happened to all of us at one time or another: out of nowhere here come your opponents.
-First with a lay-down lone, then your team gets euchred on what looked like a solid bid.
-Suddenly a six point lead turns in to a 9-to-9 game and they have the deal.
+First with a lay-down lone, then your team is euchred on what looked like a solid bid.
+Suddenly a six point lead turns into a 9-to-9 game and they have the deal.
 One last set of favorable cards for them and you're left shaking your head and wondering what the heck just happened.

 The dealer sits in the West position and has turned up the ten of spades.
 The score is 9 to 3 in favor of the North/South team.
-North looks at his hand and, seeing predominantly red cards, orders the ten into the dealer's hand.
+The North seat looks at his hand and, seeing predominantly red cards, orders the ten into the dealer's hand.

 As with any donation(AKA block), it is always best to start the hand with a trump lead when possible.
 On this particular hand, they would have likely made two points anyway.
 The donation stopped any chance of them making four points